knetikmedia/knetikcloud-objc-client/docs/JSAPIInvoicesApi.md

 NSNumber* _id = @56; // The id of the invoice
-NSString* bundleSku = @"bundleSku_example"; // The sku of the bundle in the invoice that contains the given target NSString* sku = @"sku_example"; // The sku of an item in the bundle in the invoice NSString* status = status_example; // The new fulfillment status for the item.
+NSString* bundleSku = @"bundleSku_example"; // The sku of the bundle in the invoice that contains the given target NSString* sku = @"sku_example"; // The sku of an item in the bundle in the invoice JSAPIStringWrapper* status = [[JSAPIStringWrapper alloc] init]; // The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed'

 JSAPIInvoicesApi*apiInstance = [[JSAPIInvoicesApi alloc] init];